kdudka/aegis/DEVELOP.md

 * **Custom RAG Integrations:** We provide **private, in-context data** to the LLMs through integrations with systems like OSIDB and RHTPAv2.
 This Retrieval Augmented Generation (RAG) ensures LLMs have the specific, up-to-date information needed for accurate responses.
 * **Extensible Features:** Features serve as the primary mechanism for extending Aegis's capabilities, allowing for modular and scalable development.

+Pydantic ai provides guardrails using pydantic data models for input and defining `output-format` for all output from llm.

 ---

 ## Adding a new feature